- Backpack from the South Rim to the canyon floor

 Professional instruction and guiding; meals as noted in the daily itinerary; 2-person tents; group cooking gear; group first aid kit, water filter; campsite and backcountry permit fees.

 This trip is rated Strenuous .
-Participants will be carrying their own backpacks with weights of 30-45 lbs over steep and rocky terrain with constant and dramatic elevation gain and/or loss exceeding 3,700 feet per day on most days of this trip.
-Day hiking with 30-45 lbs in the pack you intend to hike with on the trip and making sure your hiking boots are broken in before your trip is key.
+Participants will be carrying their own backpacks with weights of 30-45 lbs for up to 11 miles per day.
+Participants should be prepared to hike over steep, rocky and sometimes exposed terrain, with constant and dramatic elevation gains and/or losses of up to 5,000 feet per day on most days.
 This is not a beginning backpacking trip.
-Previous experience is highly recommended and a physician’s release is required prior to participating in this course.
+Previous backpacking experience is a prerequisite for participation and a physician's release is required.

 Bring your own variety of quick foods to be eaten as lunch and grazed on constantly throughout the day each day.
 Energy bars, trail mix, bagels, salami, and salty snacks are all good choices.
 Staying adequately hydrated requires a mix of water and electrolyte replacement.
 You will need to be able to carry a minimum of 4 liters of water.

-Daytime temperatures usually range between 60o - 90o F but can sometime climb even higher.
-Evening temperatures drop into the 40s - 50s or even lower.
+Daytime temperatures within the canyon usually range between 70o - 90o F but can sometime climb even higher.
+Evening temperatures drop into the 60s-70s or even lower.
 While rain in general is rare, there is always the possibility of rain, so adequate raingear is important, even in this arid landscape.
-The Grand Canyon is a very unique environment, and it is important to note that the temperature on the rim of the Grand Canyon is significantly colder than at the bottom of the canyon, due to a difference in elevation of over 4,000 vertical feet.
+The Grand Canyon is a very unique environment, and it is important to note that the temperature on the rim of the Grand Canyon is significantly colder than at the bottom of the canyon, due to a difference in elevation of over 5,000 vertical feet.

 This trip is subject to the booking information set forth in the current REI Adventures Weekend Reservation Information.
 Please read this information carefully and call us if you have any questions.
 A full gear list and detailed pre-trip information is sent upon sign-up.
 We highly recommend the purchase of travel insurance through REI Adventures.
 If coverage is purchased at the time of your initial reservation, the 'Pre-existing Conditions Exclusion' is waived (certain exclusions apply).